 We have given below sales data region wise.

-For this follow below steps:
+For this, follow the below steps:

-- First, select a cell in your data range.
-If the data range contains any blank columns or rows then better to select the entire range of cells.
+- First, select a cell in your data range if the data range contains any blank columns or rows, then better to select the entire range of cells.

 - We also can use the Keyboard Shortcut CTRL+SHIFT+L for turning On/Off the filters.